A desertscape so blistering hot, the rocks beg for mercy

 ....or are they swimming with us?

-We transfer to sea kayaks and approach a large colony of sea lions nearing the North side.
+We transfer to sea kayaks and approach a large colony of sea lions nearing the north face.
 They yark yark a greeting.
-Strangely perched on the vertical rocks sunning themselves as we get closer, I suspect they got up there on high tide.
+Strangely perched on the vertical rocks, sunning themselves as we get closer, I suspect they got up there on high tide.
 But even then it seems too impossible with the 20 foot sheer.
 Then to my amazement, I see this gigantic male do a spiderman scurry up the cliff, hauling his thousand pound body vertically, knocking another seal off in the meantime.
 More yark yark ensues....as well as a disgruntled Chewbacca moan...followed with a huge splash that almost sends me tits up off my kayak.

 Moonscape does have flora